 This plugin acts as a “translator” from Freedomotic generic commands to protocol specific commands, and vice versa.

-Your plugin will read data from the protocol and translate them into Freedomotic events to be notified to the framework.
-The event you want to notify usually is a ProtocolRead event; take a look at how to listen and notify events tutorial.
+Your plugin will read data from the protocol and translate it into Freedomotic events to be notified to the framework.
+The event you want to notify is usually a ProtocolRead event; take a look at how to listen and notify events tutorial.

-High level communication protocols usually know if the readed value is a temperature, a binary state (true/false) or another kind of value.
+High level communication protocols usually know if the read value is a temperature, a binary state (true/false) or another kind of value.

 In this case you can specify the object state directly in the notified event as following: